-Between the threat of legal action and the cost of rebuilding lost brand equity, using a business name that is already protected by trademark law is an expensive mistake to make.
+Between the threat of legal action and the cost of rebuilding lost brand equity, using a business name already protected by trademark law is an expensive mistake.

 But if this happens to you, there’s a path forward.

 For example, one crowdspring client, Asabasa Spice Co., previously used an agency to name their business.
 After operating the business for several years, they were threatened by a much larger competitor because the business name infringed on the competitor’s name.
 Jacob Childrey, the owner, worked with crowdspring’s namers to quickly rename and rebrand the business.
-By taking quick action, he avoided the substantial expense of litigation and ended up with a terrific new name.
+He avoided the substantial expense of litigation by taking quick action and ended up with a terrific new name.